hande-qmc/hande/documentation/manual/analysis.rst

 within the standard error.
 (\*: e.g. 'Shift is not started yet' in the case of blocking method)

-In the folloing figures, the former (latter) compares the CCRs (UCRs) obtained using hybrid method and blocking analysis for different lengths of time-series.
+In the following figures, the former (latter) compares the CCRs (UCRs) obtained using hybrid method and blocking analysis for different lengths of time-series.
 Both figure shows that the CR of hybrid method is closer to 68.27%